 Such needs are aroused due to basic changing taking place in the sex glands.
 This sex urge may find expression in many ways.
-They may sex related stories they may see necked films they may go through the habit of masturbation If such sex urge is completely suppressed it may cause serious emotional problems.
-Menta conflicts guilty feeling phobia anxiety etc may grow out of this stress.
-If we call all such urges and impulses as sinful and dirty and suppress them to the maximum it will retard the growth of the adolescents.
+They may sex related stories they may see necked films they may go through the habit of masturbation.
+If such sex urge is completely suppressed, it may cause serious emotional problems.
+Mental conflicts, guilty feeling, phobia, anxiety etc. may grow out of this stress.
+If we call all such urges and impulses as sinful and dirty and suppress them to the maximum, it will retard the growth of the adolescents.

 Drug addiction: This need is not universal nature and it depends on the environmental which the child is reared.
-If there is a fashion drugs wine or any other types of alcoholic drinks in the society the adolescents will adopt it.
-These drugs are also used to escape the real pains of life for the time being but consumption of all such items will lead to depression and paranoid symptoms.
+If there is a fashion on drugs, wine or any other types of alcoholic drinks in the society, the adolescents will adopt it.
+These drugs are also used to escape the real pains of life for the time being, but consumption of all such items will lead to depression and paranoid symptoms.

-Adjustments of personal appearance: Personal appearance is an important part of the adolescents personality.
+Adjustments of personal appearance: Personal appearance is an important part of the adolescents' personality.
 They are concerned about their personal appearance.
-It influence their personal and social development and very often there social status in the group is determined by their personal appearance.
-A beautiful and charming face is the centre of affection of the hole group and this makes the adolescents more confident and more secure.
-Pleasing faces get more affection from their parents teachers and other members of the society.
-Besides persons of good appearance get more approval of the opposite sex.
-Whereas an unimpressive personal appearance or poor complexion causes a fear of being rejected by the group.
+It influences their personal and social development and very often there social status in the group is determined by their personal appearance.
+A beautiful and charming face is the center of affection of the whole group and this makes the adolescents more confident and more secure.
+Pleasing faces get more affection from their parents' teachers and other members of the society besides persons of good appearance get more approval of the opposite sex whereas, an unimpressive personal appearance or poor complexion causes a fear of being rejected by the group.
 No adolescents can tolerate such a situation.
-That is why they may resort to excessive attention to make up and clothes.
+That is why, they may resort to excessive attention to make up and clothes.

-Requirement due to physiological changes: when a child become an adult may physiological changes especially in the internal organs of the body and sexual organs take place and many of them can cause emotional problems too if not tackled properly.
-Similarly if the growth of the adolescents abnormal in any way it may also cause emotional stress and strain.
-The problems becomes more serious if the adolescents hides his defect.
-Thus proper adjustment to these physiological changes is a must.
+Requirement due to physiological changes: When a child become an adult may physiological changes especially in the internal organs of the body and sexual organs take place and many of them can cause emotional problems too if not tackled properly.
+Similarly, if the growth of the adolescents abnormal in any way it may also cause emotional stress and strain.
+The problem becomes more serious if the adolescent hides his defect.
+Thus, proper adjustment to these physiological changes is a must.

 Need for utilization excess energy: Adolescence is a period full of energy and activism.
-If this energy is not utilized in constructive works he may take part in Dhama strike or other forms of violent activities in the college campus.
-Most of the adolescents feel that they are living in a vacuum or helplessness.
-This feeling give rise to apathy or aggression towards the old people of the society.
+If this energy is not utilized in constructive works, he may take part in strike or other forms of violent activities in the college campus.
+Most of the adolescents feel that, they are living in a vacuum or helplessness.
+This feeling can give rise to apathy or aggression towards the old people of the society.
 Indifferent attitude towards adolescents may also create sense of being oppressed and exploited.
 Since adolescents are more idealistic the older people so they cannot tolerate injustice of any type.
 They can use demonstration and destruction both against the prejudices prevailing in the society.

 Need from a set of values: Adolescents need to form a set of values to establish good relations with parents, relatives, teachers and friends.
 They have to be sympathetic and helpful to their friends.
 They have to be obedient and respectful with their teachers.
-Dealing with different people in different capacities differently is thought task which adolescents need to perform.
 Their behavior should be so decent that everybody in the society is pleased with them.
-Failure to learn codes of life observance of law and her social political and aesthetic norms etc may pose serious problems of adjustment for these adolescents.
-If they are not properly adjust in the society they would not let the others sit peacefully either.
+Failure to learn codes of life observance of law and her social political and aesthetic norms etc. may pose serious problems of adjustment for these adolescents.
+If they are not properly adjusted in the society, they would not let the others sit peacefully either.